beel13/Party-hub-/README.md

 - Join URL (share with players)
 - Host URL (open on the host laptop)
 - Host key (embedded in the host URL)
+- Lobby code (players enter this to join)

 ## How To Play
-1. Start the server and share the Join URL with players.
+1. Start the server and share the Join URL plus lobby code with players.
 2. Open the Host URL on the host laptop (local access only by default).
-3. Pick a mode, start a round, and wait for submissions.
+3. Pick a mode, start a round, and wait for submissions or buzzes.
 4. Reveal results to award points.

 Vote Battle flow: Start Round -> players submit -> host clicks "Start Vote Battle Voting" -> players vote -> host reveals.

+## Host Controls
+- Lobby code on/off, lobby lock, and reclaim requests for name conflicts
+- Teams (2 to 4) with custom names and randomize option
+- Timers for rounds and votes, auto-advance, and late-submit policy
+- Profanity filter (off, mild, strict)
+- Download a JSON recap from the host dashboard

 ## Configuration
 Set environment variables before launch:
 - `HOST_LOCALONLY`: `true` (default) restricts the host page to localhost.
 Set to `false` to allow LAN access.
-- `OPENAI_API_KEY`: enables AI prompt generation.
+- `OPENAI_API_KEY`: enables AI prompt generation in host settings.
 - `OPENAI_MODEL`: defaults to `gpt-4o-mini`.

 Windows examples: